Thyme is one of the most precious herbs in the garden. This plant’s aroma, taste, and benefits justify its global popularity.

 Tip: Use a Rooting Hormone for Better Results

-Simply dip the bottom of each cutting in the hormone before immersing them in the growing medium.
+There’s an easy solution.
+Dip the bottom of each cutting in the hormone before immersing them in the growing medium.

 Looking After Your Cuttings

-Moisture and Humidity
+Moisture And Humidity

 If you feel things are becoming dry, moisten the mix immediately.
 Remember that excessive and reckless moistening, in this case, can be catastrophic.

-Sun and Temperature
+Sun And Temperature